COSC481W-2020Fall/IndividualTasks/cnn_tasks.md

 ## Nov.
 30 - Dec.
 7
 ### Jacob
-- [ ] Add '/[VAR]' to url to allow settings without user accounts
+- [ ] Add /correction
-- [ ] Able to receive those var inputs and process
+- [ ] Add JSON parsing of image name and correction
-- [ ] Does not limit fuctionality

 ### Baylie & Karen & Cassie
 - [ ] Upload a dog from the phone gallery to process through the server